The Trojan Women

 Development and Production History:

-- First production, directed by Rebecca Miller Kratzer at Columbia University: October 2021
+- Workshop production, directed by Rebecca Miller Kratzer at Columbia University: October 7-10, 2021 + streaming November 11-15, 2021

 - Recipient of a 2019 OPERA America Discovery Grant